codepath/android_guides/Must-Have-Libraries.md

  * [AndroidSlidingUpPanel](https://github.com/umano/AndroidSlidingUpPanel) - Sliding Up Panel
  * [DraggablePanel](https://github.com/pedrovgs/DraggablePanel) - Panels that can be dragged
  * [MaterialDrawer](https://github.com/mikepenz/MaterialDrawer/) - Easily add a Navigation Drawer with Material style and AccountSwitcher
+ * [Backdrop](https://github.com/pedromassango/IBackdrop/) - A component that appears behind all other surfaces in an app, displaying contextual and actionable content.

 ### UI Components
  * [Gravity View](https://github.com/gofynd/gravity-view) - Library for image tilt using sensor